 Paying for work not yet carried out is a recipe for disaster and any request by a builder for labour payments upfront might be a sign he’s in financial trouble.
 However, you should be willing to fund large material items yourself upfront — but make sure they are bought in your name.

-The best guarantee of success is to not change your plans.
+Keep to the plans - The best guarantee of success is to not change your plans.

-Keep all avenues of communication open throughout the build, whether that be face-to-face, email, phone call or text, or all of the above.
+Communicate well - Keep all avenues of communication open throughout the build, whether that be face-to-face, email, phone call or text, or all of the above.
 This is key to keeping everything transparent and to ensure both sides remain happy.

-A good relationship will ensure the job runs smoothly, that meetings progress well, work is kept up at a good pace and any unforeseens are dealt with in the most professional manner.
+Remain friendly - A good relationship will ensure the job runs smoothly, that meetings progress well, work is kept up at a good pace and any unforeseens are dealt with in the most professional manner.

 Get the latest news, expert advice and product inspiration straight to your inbox.